AsahiLinux/docs/Glossary.md

 * **AIC**: Apple Interrupt Controller.
 Apple's custom ARM interrupt controller, because the standard GIC was too standard for Apple.
 * **ANS**: NVME / storage coprocessor?
 * **AP**: Application Processor.
 The main CPU running most of the OS.
 Contrast to SEP.
+* **AOP**: Always On Processor.
+Apple SoC co-processor/DSP that that enables “Hey Siri,” feature on macOS among other things.
 * **APFS**: Apple File System.
 Apple's new container and volume oriented "modern" filesystem, think ZFS and btrfs.
 * **APFS Container**: a physical partition on a disk that can itself contain multiple filesystems (volumes), all dynamically sharing space.
 * **APFS Snapshot**: a read-only copy-on-write snapshot of an APFS volume.